Atlantis Princess: Reception

-Commercial performance
+Lee Min-hee of IZM gave Atlantis Princess a positive review, complimenting BoA's performance and the album's production.
+However, a reviewer from the Daily Vault was not as impressed, feeling that there were a number of "unmemorable filler songs".
+Retrospectively, "Atlantis Princess" appeared at number 93 on Melon and Seoul Shinmun's list of Top 100 K-pop Songs of All Time and number 1 on The Forty-Five's list of the 45 best K-pop songs of all time.

-Although Atlantis Princess was released at the end of May, it was the best-selling album of the month and debuted at number-one on the album chart issue for May 2003, selling 127,887 copies.
+Although Atlantis Princess was released at the end of May, it was the best-selling album of the month and debuted at number-one on the Recording Industry Association of Korea (RIAK) album chart issue for May 2003, selling 127,887 copies.
 It retained its number-one position the following month and sold an additional 124,747 copies.
 Atlantis Princess ended at number five in the year-end ranking of the best-selling albums in South Korea for 2003, selling a total of 345,313 copies throughout the year.
-It was the second best-selling album by a female artist during 2003 after Lee Soo-young's This Time.
+It was the second best-selling album by a female artist in 2003 after Lee Soo-young's This Time, which sold 435,904 copies.

-Accolades
+Covers

-"Atlantis Princess" won Best Dance Performance at the 2003 Mnet Music Video Festival, winning over Lee Hyori's "10 Minutes".
-In 2021, "Atlantis Princess" was ranked number 93 in Melon and Seoul Shinmuns list of Top 100 K-pop Songs of All Time.
+"Atlantis Princess" has been covered by various K-pop artists since its release, including Taeyeon, Golden Child, DKB, Iz*One, (G)I-dle's Miyeon and Woodz, Mamamoo, and Nmixx.
+In August 2020, Bolbbalgan4 released a cover version of the song as part of SM Station's tribute project for BoA's 20th anniversary, which peaked at number 36 on the Gaon Digital Chart and number 26 on the K-pop Hot 100.
+Red Velvet released a jazz remake of "Milky Way" for the same project, which peaked at number 64 on the K-pop Hot 100.